nbms12/Automate_S3_uploads/README.md

 # Automate_S3_uploads

-Aim of project : Automating uploading source codes of project into s3 bucket using github actions
+Aim of project : Automating uploading  of project/application source codes into s3 bucket using github actions

 1) update source code in repo